scflode/homepage/content/cv.md

 The projects ranged from complete online shops to customized payment integrations as well as complete community projects and even an HR tool for a big financial corporation in Germany.

+Extract of projects:

+* Online CRM for a poster-printing company
+* Human relations tool for a big German financial institution
+* Online shop with retargeting management platform

 ## Scandio (2008 - 2011)

 Scandio is a software consulting and development company.
 Here I worked as a software developer on a lot of different projects for companies in a range of different branches.
 The companies ranged from the (semi-) governmental over the travel sector, the financial sector to the tech sector and so on.

+Extract of projects:

+* Website for cruise line travels
+* CMS for a big German federation
+* Banner management for a big Munich financial institution

 ## Phase 4 Communications (2006 - 2008)

-At Phase 4 I started my professional career with creating Flash and PHP based web applications.
+At Phase 4 I started my professional career by creating Flash and PHP based web applications.
 The customers ranged from the insurance sector to the automobile sector.
 It can be described as a classical web agency.

+Extract of projects:

+* Flash based websites for a big German automotive company
+* Flash based online webshop
+* Internal social network for a big German insurance company

+## Freelance (2004 - now)

+While freelancing I worked on a lot of different projects.

+Some are:

+* Booking platform for a German automobile company
+* Flash based community platform for a German beverage manufacturer